poole/hyde/hydejack/_posts/2019-02-18-improving-site-build-speed.md

 ```

 ## 3. Define Sidebar Entries in the Config File
 In previous versions of Hydejack adding entries to the sidebar was done by setting `menu` to `true` in the front matter of a page.
-This meant that, to finding the sidebar entries, every page had to be iterated and checked for the `menu` flag, which is slow.
-Staring with verion 8.3.0 you can define sidebar entries in the config file under the `menu` key like so:
+This meant that finding the sidebar entries required checking every page for the `menu` flag, once per page.
+This was slow and the time increased quadratically with the number of pages.
+Staring with version 8.3.0, you can define sidebar entries in the config file under the `menu` key like so:

 ```yml
 menu: